Skip to main content

 Link copied!

-From the content form you can edit rich text fields with:
+From the content authoring experience you can edit rich text fields with:

 The default editor, which provides limited features for editing rich text/markdown format content item text fields.
 The Markdown tab is shown for a field only if a developer has set the text format to markdown in the content type schema.
 See Setting text properties in the schema.